shepnerd/shepnerd.github.io/_publications/msad.md

 slides:
 video:
 bib: '@inproceedings{qi2021multi,
-  title={Multi-Scale Aligned Distillation for Low-Resolution Detection}, author={Qi, Lu and Kuen, Jason and Gu, Jiuxiang and Lin, Zhe and Wang, Yi and Chen, Yukang and Li, Yanwei and Jia, Jiaya}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={14443--14453},
+  title={Multi-scale Aligned Distillation for Low-Resolution Detection}, author={Qi, Lu and Kuen, Jason and Gu, Jiuxiang and Lin, Zhe and Wang, Yi and Chen, Yukang and Li, Yanwei and Jia, Jiaya}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={14443--14453},